maoyuans/chronicles-of-terre/homebrew/feats.md

 ## Magecrafting Initiate

-You have taken interest in the technological advances of [Peran](../region/peran), and learned a few magecrafting techniques to utilize in and out of the battlefield:
+You have taken interest in the technological advances of [Peran](../region/peran), and learned a few magecrafting techniques to utilize in and out of the battlefield.

-- You learn two Artificer Infusions of your choice from the artificer class.
-If an infusion has a level requirement, you can only choose that infusion if you meet the requirement.
-Whenever you reach a level that grants an ASI, you can replace one of these Infusion options with another one.
+You learn two Artificer Infusions of your choice from the artificer class.
+You may only infuse one item with one of the infusions at a time.
+All other rules of artificer infusions apply.

+If an infusion has a level requirement, you can only choose that infusion if your levels in Artificer meet the requirement. *(That means not for now, sorry.)* Whenever you reach a level that grants an ASI, you can replace one of these Infusion options with another one.

 ## Poisoner